jds691/ci401-simple-application/README.md

 ## Building

 For security reasons the data required to login to the leaderboard database is excluded from the source code.
-To fix this an allow the program to compile, create a file called LeaderboardConnectionData.java inside of src/main/java/com/neo/game/leaderboard with the following contents:
+To fix this and allow the program to compile, create a file called LeaderboardConnectionData.java inside of src/main/java/com/neo/game/leaderboard with the following contents:
 ```java
 package com.neo.game.leaderboard;